-- 5.2.2 Employees may use ESST in the smallest increment of time tracked by the Employer's payroll system provided that the smallest increment of time tracked by the Employer is not more than 4 hours. - 5.2.3 If an Employer's smallest increment of time tracked is 4 hours and an Employee has an ESST balance below the minimum time allowed by the Employer, the Employer must allow the Employee to use their remaining balance.
+- 5.2.1 Employees may use ESST in the smallest increment of time tracked by the Employer's payroll system provided that the smallest increment of time tracked by the Employer is not more than 4 hours.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.04(b).) - 5.2.2 If an Employer's smallest increment of time tracked is 4 hours and an Employee has an ESST balance below the minimum time allowed by the Employer, the Employer must allow the Employee to use their remaining balance.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.04.)

 Example A: Shawn works for Camera Exchange.
-Camera Exchange allows Employees to use ESST but requires Employees to use at least 4 hours of ESST upon request to use any.
+Camera Exchange requires Employees to use at least 4 hours of ESST upon request to use any.
 Shawn has 7 hours of ESST saved and requests time off to go to the doctor.
-Camera Exchange must allow Shawn to use ESST but can require that they use 4 hours.
+Camera Exchange must allow Shawn to use ESST but can require that Shawn use 4 hours.